 Extreme sports travel insurance

-Compare and find a great deal on extreme sports travel insurance & get a whole year of Meerkat Meals & Meerkat Movies*
+Compare and find a great deal on extreme sports travel insurance & enjoy fantastic rewards, on us*

 Extreme sports travel insurance: a simple guide

 Extreme sports travel insurance is perfect for adrenaline junkies who love to take part in all-action sporting activities while they’re on holiday.
-A standard insurance policy may only cover low-risk activities, so if you’re sky diving or rock climbing, you’ll probably need a different level of cover.
+Standard travel insurance may only cover low-risk activities, so if you’re sky diving or rock climbing, you’ll probably need extra cover.

 What do insurance providers consider an extreme sport?